 Hiroshima - Nara - Kyoto

-Kyoto Hotel Okura (4T), Grand Prince Hotel Kyoto (4T) or Kyoto Tokyu Hotel (4T)
+Kyoto Hotel Okura (4-star), Grand Prince Hotel Kyoto (4-star) or Kyoto Tokyu Hotel (4-star)

-Highlights of this morning’s tour include the wonderful Ryoanji Temple, a Zen temple with a famous rock garden, and also the beautiful Kinkakuji Temple, or the ‘Golden Pavilion’, whose top two floors are completely bedecked in gold leaf.
-We also visit Nijo, a fortified castle with ornate audience halls and unique ‘nightingale’ floors designed to replicate the sound of the nightingale song when stepped on.
+Highlights of this morning’s tour include the wonderful Ryoanji Temple (a Zen temple with a famous rock garden), and the beautiful Kinkakuji Temple, or ‘Golden Pavilion’, whose top two floors are completely bedecked in gold leaf.
+We also visit Nijo, a fortified castle with unique ‘nightingale’ floors designed to replicate the sound of the nightingale song when stepped on.

 Kyoto - Hakone

-Hakone Sengokuhara Prince Hotel (3T+), Prince Hakone Lake Ashinoko Hotel (3T+) or Hakone Highland (3T+)
+Hakone Sengokuhara Prince Hotel (3.5 star), Prince Hakone Lake Ashinoko Hotel (3.5 star) or Hakone Highland (3.5 star)

 Hakone - Tokyo

-This morning we embark on a cruise on Lake Ashi, from where stunning views of the snow-capped mountains can be seen.
-We continue by cable car to the Owakudani Valley and Hot Springs, lying in the crater of Mt Hakone.
-We later enjoy marvellous views of Tokyo Bay before continuing to the Crowne Plaza ANA Narita (3T).
+This morning we head out on a cruise on Lake Ashi for stunning views of the snow-capped mountains.
+We’ll jump in a cable car all the way up to the Owakudani Valley and Hot Springs, in the crater of Mount Hakone.
+Arriving in Tokyo this afternoon, we’ll take in the views over Tokyo Bay.

 Day 14 Tokyo - UK